 QR3.4.2 Instantiation

-How can a process spread on a network?
-The proposed way is instantiation, an object orientated design method that lets one source class direct many objects.
-For example, screen buttons often look and act the same, so instead of duplicating the code for each, programmers define one class to direct all of them.
-This saves time and lets them change all the buttons of a class in one place.
+A process can spread on a network by instantiation, an object orientated design method that lets one source class direct many objects.
+For example, when screen buttons look and act the same, instead of duplicating the code for each, programmers let one class direct all of them.
+This saves time as they can change all the buttons of a class in one place.
 Instantiation works for any screen object, like a pop-up or a drop-down menu, and local differences like color can be a parameter.
 Computing calls such buttons instances of a source class.

-A quantum wave can then be a spreading cloud of instances from a server source with a frequency parameter.
+A quantum wave can then be a spreading cloud of instances directed by a server with a frequency parameter.
 Why then does the wave weaken as it spreads?
-If a network server instantiates many buttons on different screens, feeding them sequentially might give some screens a button but others not, at any moment.
-It is better to feed them all one instruction, then repeat, to keep every screen busy, so if a server supports its instances equally, as their number increases, that support will weaken.
+If a network server instantiates many buttons on different screens, feeding them sequentially might give some screens a button but others nothing at all, at any moment.
+It is better to feed one instruction to every button, then repeat, to keep every screen busy.
+If a server supports all its instances equally, as their number increases, that support will inevitably weaken.

-If quantum instantiation is the same, more photon instances will be fed equally but each will get fewer up-down instructions, reducing its amplitude.
-A quantum wave will then weaken as it spreads, just as a water wave does, because the quantum flux also follows Gauss’s law.
-As the wave spreads, to create more instances, each will get fewer up-down instructions, which reduces amplitude but not frequency.
-The frequency of a processing wave depends on its wavelength, while its amplitude depends on how much it spreads.
-But what then is a photon, if it is just a spreading cloud of instances?
+If quantum instantiation is the same, more photon instances will get fewer up-down instructions so their amplitude will reduce.
+A quantum wave will then weaken as it spreads, just as a water wave does, as the quantum flux follows Gauss’s law.
+As the wave spreads to give more instances, each will get fewer vibration instructions, and so vibrate less.
+Spreading a quantum wave then doesn’t alter its frequency, which depends on wavelength, but its amplitude will reduce as it spreads.
+But if one server supports all the instances of a photon that spreads on the network, what then is “a photon”?

 Next